Gioachino RossiniItalian composer 1792-1868. Born 29 February 1792. Died 13 November 1868

 Gioachino Rossini Biography (Wikipedia)

-Gioachino Antonio Rossini ( (listen); 29 February 1792 – 13 November 1868) was an Italian composer who gained fame for his 39 operas, although he also wrote many songs, some chamber music and piano pieces, and some works of sacred music.
-He set new standards for both comic and serious opera before retiring from large-scale composition while still in his thirties, at the height of his fame.
+Gioachino Antonio Rossini ( (listen); 29 February 1792 – 13 November 1868) was an Italian composer who gained fame for his 39 operas, although he also wrote many songs, some chamber music and piano pieces, and some sacred music.
+He set new standards for both comic and serious opera before retiring from large-scale composition while still in his thirties, at the height of his popularity.

 - Let Javier Camarena serenade you with his voice and guitarhttps://ichef.bbci.co.uk/images/ic/240x135/p047yrvp.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p047yrvp.jpg2016-09-15T14:58:00.000ZThe tenor with Se il mio nome saper voi bramate from Rossini's Il Barbiere di Siviglia.https://www.bbc.co.uk/music/audiovideo/popular/p047yrxv